About the Filmmaker’s Foundation Certificate

 - Presenting yourself: CV’s and query letters

-- How to break in as a writer, a director or producer
+- How to break in as a writer, director or producer

-- Getting jobs in crew: sound, camera, art department, post-production etc.
+- Getting jobs on film crews: sound, camera, art department, post-production etc.

-I loved hearing about simple techniques to make shoestring budget films look professional and the tutors humorous anecdotes of their own experiences starting out making films and breaking into the film industry.
-The practical exercises looked simple but were actually challenging and fun!
+I loved hearing about simple techniques to make shoestring budget films look professional.
+The tutors had humorous anecdotes about their own experiences starting out making films.
+Also, the practical exercises were challenging and fun.

 The teachers were passionate, knowledgeable and informative.
-I just sat their glued to what they were saying, soaking it all up.
-I learned alot, and the general vibe of the Raindance team - was cool, passionate and committed.
-The teachers, the course and the whole experience totally rocked!!!
+I just sat there glued to what they were saying, soaking it all up.
+On the whole, the experience totally rocked!